- Chapter 1. Principles and Purpose

 - to obtain support, advice, or assistance pursuant to relevant sections in Chapter 7 of the Code;

-- if found responsible, to have sanction(s) imposed on the basis of the guidelines set forth in the Code;
+- if found responsible, to have an outcome(s) imposed on the basis of the guidelines set forth in the Code;

-- to request reasonable accommodations under Section 504 of the Rehabilitation Act and the Americans with Disabilities Act through the Office of Disability Services;
+- to request reasonable accommodations in the adjudication of the case under Section 504 of the Rehabilitation Act and the Americans with Disabilities Act through the Office of Disability Services;

 - to confront, in some manner, the allegations and information presented relevant to the formal charge(s) against them, which in all cases will be brought forward by the University;